msalem7777/Likelihood-guided-regularization-for-transformers/README.md

 year={2023},
 }
 ```
 However, the approach is general and easily translates to other transformer architectures.
-We appreciate the following works for their valuable code for transformer implementations:
+We appreciate the following works for their valuable code for code utilities:

 https://github.com/Thinklab-SJTU/Crossformer